Introduction

 Antioxidant enzyme activation

-A normal byproduct of energy metabolism and exercise is the production of reactive oxygen species.
+A normal byproduct of energy metabolism and exercise is reactive oxygen species.
 Excess concentrations of reactive oxygen species can promote muscle damage, fatigue, immune dysfunction, DNA damage, and cellular senescence.
-Cold exposure appears to activate endogenous antioxidant enzymes by functioning as a hormetic stressor.
+Cold exposure activates endogenous antioxidant enzymes by functioning as a hormetic stressor.

 When healthy young men underwent 20 three-minute cryotherapy sessions, red blood cell concentrations of the antioxidant enzyme glutathione roughly doubled after ten sessions of cryotherapy but decreased slightly below baseline by the final session.
 Another antioxidant enzyme, superoxide dismutase, increased by approximately 43 percent compared to baseline by the final session.[64]
 Similarly, a study in healthy men found that a single three-minute whole-body cryotherapy increased superoxide dismutase activity by 36 percent and glutathione peroxidase activity by 68 percent, compared to levels three days before the cryotherapy session.[65]